Vacuum pump

 A vacuum pump is a type of pump device that draws gas particles from a sealed volume in order to leave behind a partial vacuum.
 The first vacuum pump was invented in 1650 by Otto von Guericke, and was preceded by the suction pump, which dates to antiquity.

 History

 Early pumps

 The predecessor to the vacuum pump was the suction pump.
 Dual-action suction pumps were found in the city of Pompeii.
-Arabic engineer Al-Jazari later described dual-action suction pumps as part of water-raising machines in the 13th century.
+The Arab engineer Al-Jazari later described dual-action suction pumps as part of water-raising machines in the 13th century.
 He also said that a suction pump was used in siphons to discharge Greek fire.
 The suction pump later appeared in medieval Europe from the 15th century.